567WebSystems/Weekly_Reports/prog_report4_567.md

 [Error contacting Google calendar service](https://github.com/567WebSystems/project2alpha/issues/8)

 There was a problem reaching the Google Calendar API.
+An invalid time format was being sent.
 Here are two example solutions which resolved the issue:

 Solution #1: